mckjoe/Ping-Pong/README.md

 #### By Joseph McKinney

+## What's it do?
-## This app revieves a number from a user, and then runs a function on that number to create an array of numbers from 1 through the input number, and then goes through that array of numbers, changing anything divisable evenly by 3 with the word "ping", anything divisable evenly by 5 with the word "pong", and anything divisible evenly by 15 with the word "pingpong" and will display it for the user in the html, each number or word as a list element.
+_This app recieves a number from a user, and then runs a function on that number to create an array of numbers from 1 through the input number, and then goes through that array of numbers with another function, changing anything divisible evenly by 3 to the word "ping", anything divisible evenly by 5 to the word "pong", and anything divisible evenly by 15 to the word "pingpong" (breath) and will display it for the user in the html, each number or word as a list element._

-## To view this page click on the gh-pages link, or to load the entire program directory to your computer.
+## To view this page
+ _click on the gh-pages link, or to load the entire program directory to your computer:_

 * _clone the repository to your desktop_
 * _double click on the shortcut on your desktop_